 We have designed two sponsorship packages, Gold and Silver.
 We'll be happy to explain more about the benefits of each package and how sponsoring an online event can propell your brand to the forefront of the industry!

-The global steel industry is accustomed to challenging environments, but the past 18 months has been one of the most challenging periods ever - no less so for regional flat steel sectors and end-users.
-First an unprecedented halt in production, followed by phenomenal demand recovery, fueled by low inventories, extended mill lead times, and soaring prices.
-This trend has continued through 2021 with steel prices repeatedly hitting new record highs.
+The global steel industry is accustomed to challenging environments, but the past 2 years has been one of the most challenging periods ever - no less so for regional flat steel sectors and end-users.
+First an unprecedented halt in production, followed by phenomenal demand recovery, fueled by low inventories, extended mill lead times, resulting in soaring prices.
+This trend has continued through the first half of 2021 with steel prices repeatedly hitting new record highs.
 Some industry experts forecast demand and prices to remain elevated for the next 2 years, underpinned by massive international stimulus in response to Covid-19.
-How does this scenario align with the longer-term steel sector trends of overcapacity, consolidation, and regional protectionism?
-Has global overcapacity restructuring and growing regional protectionism set a new equilibrium of high prices and short supply?
+However, markets outside Europe and the US have started come off with coil and, to a greater extent, raw material prices correcting to much lower levels.
+How will this dynamic play out against the backdrop of longer-term steel sector trends of overcapacity, consolidation, and regional protectionism?
+Has global overcapacity restructuring and growing regional protectionism set wildly divergent prices and short supply as the new equilibrium?
 Will new capacity additions around the world ease the supply tensions?
-How will the latest extension of European safeguard measures, and the US-EU 232 trade discussions impact trade flows, steel supply gaps, volumes, and price?
+How will the latest extension of European safeguard measures, China’s production restrictions and the US-EU trade discussions impact trade flows, steel supply and price?
 What do producers, traders and steel end-users expect for the medium to longer term?
-Our panel of experts will offer their views on the challenges and opportunities facing the global coil markets.
 Our panel of experts will offer their views on the challenges and opportunities facing the global coil markets.

 Market fundamentals have changed since the end of 2020.
 Supply, demand and price have been overshadowed by volumes, mill lead times and delayed deliveries.
 Steel demand is slated to remain strong for the next 2 years supported by a global economic recovery in the manufacturing sector.
 That said, how long can steel end-users continue to pay elevated steel prices?
 Can steel end-users pass this cost on to their customers, or will they reduce their steel purchases and cut manufacturing output?
 With order books throughout the supply chain filling quickly and lead times being extended, the situation for automotive, construction and white goods sectors reliant on just-in-time deliveries has been exacerbated by frequent delivery delays becoming the norm.
 However, the situation is not the same across all regions.
 How will this distortion affect the competitiveness of steel end-users in their home and export markets?
 To address these trends we bring together analysts, steel industry executives, and leading steel end-users to share updates and forecasts on market developments and end-user demand across Europe, Turkey CIS and India.